 dev.new(width=3, height=3) gold <- rexp(10000) lowerLimit <- floor(range(gold)[1]) upperLimit <- ceiling(range(gold)[2]) popRange <- c(lowerLimit, upperLimit) popBreaks <- seq(lowerLimit, upperLimit, by=0.1) hist(gold, breaks=popBreaks, ylab="", xlab="gold concentration", main="Population", col="gold3", border="gold3", xlim=popRange, las=1) abline(v=mean(gold), col="black", lwd=2)

 The plot below shows the distribution of gold concentration: most samples have very little gold, but some have quite a bit.
 The vertical black line shows that the mean gold concentration in the population is 1.0.
 Again, we want to know the population mean, but we cannot collect the whole population (not enough time or money, as always).
 Instead, we collect a sample and measure its mean.
-Every time we do this, we get a slightly different value, so we will simulate doing this many times (10000) to see how the sample mean is distributed.
+If we were to repeat this, collect another sample, and measure its mean, we would get a slightly different value every time.
+We will simulate doing this many times (10000) to see how the sample mean is distributed.

 dev.new(width=3, height=8) par(mfrow=c(4,1)) trials <- 10000 sampleSize <- c(5, 10, 20, 50) for (j in 1:length(sampleSize)) { sampleMean <- replicate(n=trials, mean(sample(gold, size=sampleSize[j]))) par(mar=c(4, 4, 4, 2) + 0.1) hist(sampleMean, ylab="", xlab="mean gold concentration", xlim=popRange, main=paste("Sample Means, n=", sampleSize[j], sep=""), col="gold", border="gold", breaks=popBreaks, las=1) }